 Indeed, modern ERP systems work in a way not previously experienced.
 They offer collaboration and ease of use through mobile, social and traditional platforms.
 Big data is much more manageable, thanks to advances in compression, storage, and memory costs, while distributed computing allows for real-time processing and analysis of internal and external data feeds.

-Organisations are better placed than ever before to gain insight and value from their data, generating a return on investment.
+Organizations are better placed than ever before to gain insight and value from their data, generating a return on investment.
 Heightened visibility also helps with compliance and gaining oversight of often complex organizational structures, while automation capabilities drive efficiencies and reduce administration.

 Deloitte claims that arguably the most significant change is the shift from an automation-based model to an agile, adaptable system that can upscale as a company grows and reacts to changing events.